Creepy crawlies! Ughhh!

 It will not only give a very soothing incense when they burn, but it’s also unpleasant enough for most species of insects.
 To be precise, most insects generally repel the scent, and as long as you’re seated near the smoke, you don’t have to worry about mosquito bites.

 Bay leaves might be one of the most popular ingredients in soups and spaghetti sauces, but the exciting part is that they can be used to repel insects.
-If you can sprinkle a few dried bay leaves around the house, then you’ll understand how effective it is for repelling off unwanted insects like ants, cockroaches, and fleas.
+If you can sprinkle a few dried bay leaves around the house, then you’ll understand how effective it is for repelling flies, ants, cockroaches, and fleas.

 It’s believed that the pungent scent of bay leaves is what helps in warding off the pests from your home.
 You can place a few of these leaves on the countertop, around trash cans, and under cabinets and appliances.
 But then after a few days, the bay leaves might lose its efficacy as the pungent scent of bay leaves might wear off.